Alexvn79/exodus-mutual-aid-network/README.md

 //Баджи//

+# Exodus 2.0 Documentation
+Welcome to the official documentation repository for Exodus 2.0, a digital social innovation for decentralized trust networks.

 # What is Exodus 2.0?
 Imagine a social network where people help each other directly, without needing a big company in the middle.
 That's DSI Exodus 2.0.
 It's a decentralized, peer-to-peer (P2P) network built on the idea of mutual aid and cooperation among people who already trust each other, like friends and family.
 Think of it as a "smart notebook" that helps you keep track of who needs help, who offers it, and who fulfills their promises.